justinmend/employeeManager/README.md

 # 6. IMPORTANT!
 REGARDING SETTING UP WORKSPACE.
 You may run into an issue upon trying to build and run the application, with the error "Print: Entry, ":CFBundleIdentifier", Does Not Exist".
 For more details go here https://github.com/facebook/react-native/issues/14368
 - To avoid this problem, make sure your workspace folder or project folder name contains no spaces.
 - For example, "music player app" might give you an error.
-So, a proper workspace or project name would be "musicPlayerApp", which contains no spaces in the title.
+So, a proper workspace or project names would be "musicPlayerApp", which contains no spaces in the title.

 # 7. Cloning the repository
 - To clone this Android version of this mobile application's project repository, in the command prompt go inside your workspace folder and copy and paste the command below in the command prompt :
   - git clone https://github.com/justinmend/YelpCampDeployed.git
+  - Press enter to then execute

 # 8. Installing Dependencies
 - Make sure to install the required packages to properly run the application.
   - To do that, in the command prompt, while inside the project folder where the "package.json" file should be located, type "npm install".
-This will install all the required dependencies.
+  - This will install all the required dependencies.

 # 9. Setting up FireBase
 - Create a google account if you don't already have one.
 Go to https://firebase.google.com/